mounika-tmr/ott-applications/README.md

 npm install -D ts-node

-npm install -D nodemon : To run the Project , and keep the project run across all changes /*Like wise all the npm installations for packages used in this Project*/
+npm install -D nodemon : To run the Project , and keep the project run across all changes

+/*Like wise Install all the npm installations for packages used in this Project , may be missing to update here like Node-cache .etc.,.*/

 npm i express body-parser cookie-parser compression cors